torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 What is NUMA Memory Policy?
 ============================

-In the Linux kernel, "memory policy" determines from which node the kernel will allocate memory in a NUMA system or in an emulated NUMA system.
-Linux has supported platforms with Non-Uniform Memory Access architectures since 2.4.?.
+In the GNU/Linux kernel, "memory policy" determines from which node the kernel will allocate memory in a NUMA system or in an emulated NUMA system.
+GNU/Linux has supported platforms with Non-Uniform Memory Access architectures since 2.4.?.
-The current memory policy support was added to Linux 2.6 around May 2004.
+The current memory policy support was added to GNU/Linux 2.6 around May 2004.
 This document attempts to describe the concepts and APIs of the 2.6 memory policy support.